eusebiuuu/job-board/README.md

 Back-end functionality respects MVC pattern and is located across muliple directories: models (with MongoDB models), controllers (with actual back-end functionalities), routes (with the endpoints) and middlewares (with authentication and authorisation functionalities).

-### Technical decisions
+## Technical decisions
 I didn't use a CSS library (like bootstrap) on purpose, because I know writing responsive and efficient custom CSS is a very important skill for developers.

-I focused on using React Redux as little as possible (and using local state management as much as possible) as I see that global state management throughout the app is handled, in modern projects, using React Query or GraphQL, technologies I haven't learnt yet.
+I focused on using React Redux as little as possible (and using local state management as much as possible) as I think is a bit overkill for my goals with this project.

 I used Docker and EC2 deployment because I see it's a more professional way of deploying full-stack web apps and it offers more options in deployment configuration.

-Lastly, I didn't write many tests because I wanted to focus mainly on the functionality of the app.
-In the next projects I intend to write more tests and apply test-driven-development practices.

-### Future updates
+## Future updates
 In the near future, if time allows me, I plan to add more features in the website like company's ability to search for candidates, email candidates, more filters and sorting functionality.

 Besides this, I plan to improve project's design and general app performance.